waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Exploration:** Accidentally entered Dept Store B1F.
 Exploring for items before leaving.
 - **B1F Layout:** Contains items and a Machop sprite.
 Seems like a warehouse.
 - **B1F Puzzle:** Items are behind a barrier.
 Machop at (7, 7) didn't respond to 'A'.
 Talking to workers for clues.
+- **Clue:** Black Belt at (4, 8) says "I lose my passion for work if someone's watching.
+Come on, kid, scoot!"
+- **Hypothesis:** Might need to leave the area or look away to make them work (move boxes).